TechyBear404/5xenvNews/src/content/articles/methodes-piratage.md

 ---
 author: michael-scott
-categories: ["studio tips"]
+categories: ['studio tips']
 date: 08/10/2021
 featured: false
 image: ./images/drums.jpg
 title: Tune your snare drum
-sub-title: L'Artisan de l'Efficacité Informatique
+sub_title: L'Artisan de l'Efficacité Informatique
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.